 This friend supported and inspired me.
 We attended church and a Bible study together.
 For the first time, I engaged in a Christian community outside of my family and outside of the school youth group.
 This was different.
 This was opening my eyes to the magnitude of God’s grace and the meaning of the Gospel.
 I began reading the Bible with fresh eyes, excited to know more.

 Within a few months, I landed my first real job in New York City.
 Things fell into place rather quickly for me.
-An apartment, an incredible Church community, new friendships, and a serious boyfriend.
+An apartment, an incredible Church community, new friendships, and a boyfriend.
 It seemed God had me exactly where He wanted me to be.

 At this point I had been in a “maintain” phase of my recovery for a year.
 When I graduated college, I was in a good place both mentally and physically.
 Anorexia had been my addiction, similar to the way others struggle with alcoholism, drugs, gambling, sex, even shopping.
 I made great strides in college, but after a couple weeks in the Big Apple, I relapsed to my addictive behavior.
 The pressures to succeed, to make it in this new city, to prove to everyone and to myself that I was worth it, to show I could balance everything—it all became too much for me.
 I was scared, and slowly the food-restricting habits crept back in.

 My eating disorder served as a way to cope with some much deeper issues in my life—this idea that I had to be somehow "perfect."
 I needed to have it all together.
-I needed to have an impressive job, good friends, a boyfriend, and to feel happy and fulfilled and look good while doing it.
+I needed to have an impressive job, good friends, a relationship, and to feel happy and fulfilled and look good while doing it.
 When I was stressed or worried about not measuring up to my own crazy standards, I could at least control my food and my body.

 I could look perfect even if I didn't feel that way.

 Therapy sessions returned as a part of my weekly routine.
 I met with a dietitian, and I re-learned how to take care of myself and adjust to my new life in NYC.
 Most importantly of all, I utilized prayer, and I revealed my struggle to my new friends from church.
 They took me under their wings and discipled me.
-They, along with my boyfriend, doctors, and family, checked in on me and helped hold me accountable.
+They, along with my doctors, and family, checked in on me and helped hold me accountable.

 Praying together about my struggle helped alleviate the shame.
 Going on dates and girls’ nights out made eating enjoyable again.
 It was a re-training process.
 My identity didn’t have to be wrapped up in calories or weight or my dress size.
 As I regained my weight, my mind became clearer, too.
 My true personality came back, and for the first time really ever, I felt like a woman.